bricheno/python-intermediate-esces/_episodes/03-index-slice-subset.md

 >   Verify the result by comparing the number of rows in the new DataFrame with
 >   the number of rows in the waves DataFrame where Site Type is null.
 >
-> 2. Create a new DataFrame that contains only observations that are of Country
+> 2. Create a new DataFrame that contains only observations that are safe to work in,
->  Wales or Ireland and where Tpeak values are greater than 10.
-Create a stacked bar
+> i.e. 'Operations' contains 'crew' or 'survey' and where Temperature values are greater than 10.
->   plot of average Tpeak by plot with Ocean vs Coastal values stacked for each
+>  Create a stacked bar plot of average Temperature by plot with crew vs survey values
->   plot.
+>  stacked for each plot.
 {: .challenge}

 {% include links.md %}